-Report on lines 16a and 16b, interest and dividends (including substitute interest defined in Regulations section 1.861-2(a)(7) and substitute dividends defined in Regulations section 1.861-3(a)(6)) earned with respect to transactions entered into in a global securities dealing operation as defined in Proposed Regulations section 1.482-8.
+Report on lines 16a and 16b, interest and dividends (including substitute interest defined in Regulations section 1.861-2(a)(7) and substitute dividends (i.e., any substitute dividend made pursuant to a securities lending or a sale-repurchase transaction that (directly or indirectly) is contingent upon, or determined by reference to, the payment of a dividend from sources within the U.S.) earned with respect to transactions entered into in a global securities dealing operation as defined in Proposed Regulations section 1.482-8.

 Line 16c.
-Gains (Losses) and Other Fixed and Determinable, Annual or Other Periodic Income from Global Securities Dealing
+Gains (Losses) and Other Fixed and Determinable, Annual, or Periodic Income from Global Securities Dealing